ibm-cloud-architecture/denim-compute/book/docs/showtime/run-solution.md

 ![](images/case-security7.png)

-- Next you map groups and users to the Case `Roles`.
-Select each `Role` and click `Add` then follow the earlier instructions for how to find and assign users and groups.
+- Next you map groups and users to the Case roles.
+Select each role and click `Add` then follow the earlier instructions for how to find and assign users and groups.

 ![](images/case-security8.png)

-- In this example we have just added a default user to the `Claim Intake Services` `Role`.
+- In this example, we have just added a default user to the `Claim Intake Services` `Role`.
 You repeat these steps for the other `Roles`.

 ![](images/case-security9.png)

-- Here is the final situation were example users are added to each `Role` (if you want a more realistic scenario you should setup different users and groups and assign them to the `Roles`).
+- Here is the final situation, where example users are added to each role (if you want a more realistic scenario you should setup different users and groups and assign them to the roles).
 Click `Next` when done with this section.

 ![](images/case-security10.png)